-So, without further ado, here are a few things you’ve been buying, not realizing just how many pennies could be pinched if you opened your eyes a little:
+So, without further ado, here are a few things you’ve been buying, not realizing just how many pennies could be pinched:

 The way we see it, brand name purchases are pointless.
 I mean, how many factories have you come across that make whole grain Cheerios?
 Exactly.
 And the same goes for skin care products, toothpaste, and food of every kind.
 Basically, generic and store brands offer one of the most undervalued methods of saving money.

 We get it.
 You’re scared of your car.
-You don’t have the foggiest about engines, which end is the hood, how many wheels it has or how to spell exhaust.
-But that doesn’t mean you should automatically pay a mechanic hundreds and hundreds of dollars to do something you could have done with the help of a YouTube tutorial.
+You don’t have the faintest idea about engines, but that doesn’t mean you should automatically pay a mechanic hundreds and hundreds of dollars to do something you could have done with the help of a YouTube tutorial.

 There aren’t many times when paying someone else to do something for you will save you money, but hiring a tax resolution and accounting firm is one of them.
 The reason is simple: paying tax is an overly complicated thing to do, which is why you’re better off with someone who knows the little loopholes, knows how to reduce your tax bill and knows that you’ll be saving money even though you’re paying them.
 That’s got to be a good investment.

 Nothing is going to make you spend unnecessary amounts on food you don’t need more than going grocery shopping on an empty stomach.
-You’ll just end up flinging this and that into your trolley because your rumbling gut is telling you too.
-No. The trick to saving money on a grocery shop is to do it after lunch or dinner and go with a list you won’t stray from.
+You’ll just end up flinging this and that into your cart because your stomach is telling you too.
+The trick to saving money on a grocery shop is to do it after lunch or dinner and go with a list you won’t stray from.
 Trust us on that.